roncoobie/fictional-robot/README.md

     1. `git commit`, which will open vim by default
     2. hit `i` to enter insert mode
     3. enter commit message
+    4. hit `esc` to exit insert mode
-    4. hit `:x` to save and return to bash.
+    5. hit `:x` to save and return to bash.

 ## OLD MESSAGES